FREE Computer Diagnostic (Reg. $89) - Call Now: (312) 626-8759 or Text | Mon - Fri 7:30am - 6pm | Sat 8am - 2pm

 Synchronizers (synchros) are the components that match the speed of the gear you're shifting into with the speed of the gear shaft before engagement.
 When synchros wear out, they can't synchronize the speeds fast enough, and the gear "grinds" on engagement.
 This is the most common cause of grinding in a manual, particularly in high-use gears (2nd and 3rd take the most abuse).

 Synchro replacement typically requires removing the gearbox but is less invasive than a full rebuild.
-Cost: $800–$1,800 depending on how many gears are affected.
+Cost is quoted after diagnosis.

 Low Gear Oil